ktenman/sectors/README.md

 ## Technical Stack

 - **Backend**: Spring Boot v3.2
-- **Database**: PostgresSQL for data persistence and Flyway for database migration management.
-- **Caching and Session Storage**: Redis, utilized for its performance benefits.
 - **Frontend**:
+    - **Build Tool**: Vite is used as the build tool for the frontend, leveraging its fast build times and efficient module replacement to enhance the development experience.
     - Vue.js v3.2
     - Bootstrap v5.3
+- **Database**: PostgreSQL for data persistence and Flyway for database migration management.
+- **Caching and Session Storage**: Redis, utilized for its performance benefits.
 - **Testing**: A combination of MockMvc, Testcontainers, Mockito, AssertJ, and JUnit for robust testing coverage.

 ## Database Design